yxLOL/yxLOL.github.io/_posts/2023-11-02-in-this-life.md

 I don't know how to define different stages of a relationship.
 Right now I oscillate between "I know my boyfriend really well since we talked a lot when we were just 'friends'!" and "Damn I only know this person for 4 months, I don't think I know that much."

 In terms of future plan, I am just genuinely lost.
-The nature of applying to a PhD program is that you just will never know where you end up to be, especially when you are an international student with mediocre performance in class (I do need to blame myself for this, since I should have cared more).
+The nature of applying to a PhD program is that you just won't know where you will end up to be, especially when you are an international student with mediocre performance in class (I do need to blame myself for this, since I should have cared more).
 Right now, there's not much I can do.
 It is scary, and the only reasonable solution is to enjoy the moments...

 After all, I'm only 22.